 You will have the opportunity to develop and refine your teaching skills in a supportive, real-world classroom environment.
 You also have the opportunity to demonstrate the following Five Core Propositions outlined by the National Board for Professional Teaching Standards (NBPTS) relating to what Teachers Should Know and Be Able to Do:

-Once you receive approval for your clinical supervisor (CS) and Student Application, you may begin your practicum in the classroom.
-The clinical supervisor and host teacher provide regular, detailed feedback regarding your teaching performance and mastery of the following WGU teaching competencies:
+The clinical supervisor will provide detailed feedback regarding your teaching performance and mastery of the following WGU teaching competencies: